 - Notify both the complainant and respondent that a review is in progress;

-- Request further investigation into the complaint;
+- Request the EOS Office to do further investigation into the complaint;

 - Find that the policy was violated.

-A decision that this policy was violated shall be made upon the record provided by the investigator and any comments submitted by the complainant or respondent; and shall be based on the totality of circumstances surrounding the conduct complained of, including but not limited to: the context of that conduct, its severity, frequency, whether it was physically threatening, humiliating, or was simply offensive in nature.
+- A decision that this policy was violated shall be made upon the record provided by the investigator and any comments submitted by the complainant or respondent; and shall be based on the totality of circumstances surrounding the conduct complained of, including but not limited to: the context of that conduct, its severity, frequency, whether it was physically threatening, humiliating, or was simply offensive in nature.
 Facts will be considered on the basis of what is reasonable to persons of ordinary sensitivity and not on the particular sensitivity or reaction of an individual.

 - Veteran's Employment Preference Complaint Procedure

 The University of Texas System Board of Regents has delegated authority to the president to review all written complaints from individuals who believe they did not receive a veteran's employment preference relating to hiring or to retention of the individual if the institution reduced its work force.
-The president has delegated review of all written complaints to the university EEO officer.
+The president has delegated review of all written complaints to the University EEO officer.
 UTSA has adopted the following grievance procedure in order to provide prompt and equitable resolution of complaints alleging any action in violation of state provisions for veteran's preference.

 - Applicants or employees must complete the Intake Form from EOS and may submit to EOS by mail, fax or e-mail.

-- The complaint will be processed in accordance with the complaint procedures set in paragraph VI, Section 9.01, Nondiscrimination and Sexual Harassment and Sexual Misconduct, Handbook of Operating Procedures.
-When a Veteranâ€™s Employment Preference complaint is filed, the deadlines set in Section 9.01 do not apply.
+- The complaint will be processed in accordance with the complaint procedures set in paragraph Section B “Resolution Options” above, except that Handbook of Operating Procedures the deadlines set forth in that paragraph do not apply.
 A written decision will be mailed by the appropriate vice president to the complainant no later than the 15th work day after the complaint is received by EOS.
-The appropriate vice president will make a final determination concerning whether an individual was denied a Veteran's Employment Preference.
+The appropriate vice president (or his/her designee) will make a final determination concerning whether an individual was denied a Veteran's Employment Preference.

 - Provisions Applicable to all Complaints